-The Triple-E class container ships are to be built by South Korea's Daewoo Shipbuilding & Marine Engineering (DSME).
-They will be the largest container ships in the world, with a container carrying capacity of 18,000TEU.
+The Triple-E class container ships were built by South Korea's Daewoo Shipbuilding & Marine Engineering (DSME).
+They are the largest container ships in the world, with a container carrying capacity of 18,000TEU.
 Each vessel is estimated to cost $190m.

-Triple-E (EEE) stands for Economy of scale, Energy efficient and Environmentally improved vessel.
-The vessels will operate in the Europe-Asia route, with stoppages at Shanghai, Ning-bo, Xiamen, Yantian and Hong Kong ports.
+Triple-E (EEE) stands for economy of scale, energy-efficient and environmentally improved vessel.
+The vessels operate in the Europe-Asia route, with stoppages at Shanghai, Ning-bo, Xiamen, Yantian and Hong Kong ports.

 Maersk Line signed a $1.9bn contract with DSME in February 2011 to build ten Triple-E class vessels.
 The deal included two options for ten additional vessels each.

 The total value of the contract, including the option, is $5.7bn.
-It is considered to be the single largest contract value in the shipbuilding industry.
+It is considered as the single largest contract value in the shipbuilding industry.

 The option for ten more vessels was exercised in June 2011.

-The first ten vessels are scheduled to be delivered in 2013 and 2014, and the second set of ten in 2014 and 2015.
-The first vessel will be delivered in July 2013.
+The first ten vessels were delivered in 2013 and 2014, and the second set of ten vessels was delivered in 2014 and 2015.
+The first vessel was delivered in July 2013.

 Triple-E class container ships design

-The Triple-E class is an improved and modified version of Emma Maersk, the largest active vessel in the world.
+The Triple-E class is an improved and modified version of Emma Maersk, one of the largest active vessels in the world.
 Emma Maersk can carry 15,500TEU.

-The improved vessel will have a U-shaped hull so more containers can be accommodated at lower levels.
-Unlike Emma Maersk's 22 rows across its width, the Triple-E vessels will have 23 rows, accommodating an additional 1,500 containers.
+The improved vessel has a U-shaped hull so more containers can be accommodated at lower levels.
+Unlike Emma Maersk's 22 rows across its width, the Triple-E vessels have 23 rows, accommodating an additional 1,500 containers.

-The 165,000t vessel will have a length of 400m.
-The beam will be 59m and draught will be 15.5m.
-The height above baseline will be 73m, one metre higher than the highest ship Allure of the Seas.
-The new ships are designed to cruise at a top speed of 23kt.
+The 165,000t vessel has a length of 400m.
+The beam is 59m and draught is 15.5m.
+The height above baseline is 73m, one metre higher than the highest ship Allure of the Seas.
+The new ships are designed to cruise at a top speed of 23k.

-The navigation bridge and accommodation areas will be relocated to five bays forward.
-The engine room and chimney will be moved six bays back.
-These modifications will result in creation of space for 1,000 more containers.
-In all, the new vessels will carry 2,500 more containers compared to Emma Mærsk.
+The navigation bridge and accommodation areas were relocated to five bays forward.
+The engine room and chimney were moved six bays back.
+These modifications create space for 1,000 extra containers.
+In all, the new vessels carry 2,500 more containers compared to Emma Mærsk.

-The vessels will also be the most energy efficient.
-They will have the lowest carbon dioxide (CO2) footprint by emitting 20% less CO2 per container shipped when compared to the most efficient container vessel available currently.
-Optimised design will allow the vessel to cruise with the maximum possible load at speeds prevailing in the industry.
+The vessels are also the most energy efficient.
+They have the lowest carbon dioxide (CO2) footprint by emitting 20% less CO2 per container shipped when compared to the most efficient container vessel available currently.
+Optimised design allows the vessel to cruise with the maximum possible load at speeds prevailing in the industry.

-The waste heat recovery system will capture the exhaust gas from the engine and use it to run the turbine to produce mechanical energy, which in turn, will be used to run a generator.
-It will trim down fuel consumption and CO2 emission by about nine percent.
-The cost of installing a waste heat recovery system on each Triple-E vessel will be around $10m.
+The waste heat recovery system captures the exhaust gas from the engine and uses it to run the turbine to produce mechanical energy, which in turn, is used to run a generator.
+It cuts fuel consumption and CO2 emissions by approximately 9%.
+The cost of installing a waste heat recovery system on each Triple-E vessel is approximately $10m.